umass-cs-220/asn-regex-derivative-student/README.md

 defined in the [notes].
 That is, it returns the "empty" regular expression &epsilon; if the regular expression matches "empty" or &empty; if the regular expression matches "null".
-Recall that the empty regular expression &epsilon; matches everything and &empty;
+Recall that the empty regular expression &epsilon; matches the empty string and &empty;
 matches nothing.

 **isEmpty: Boolean**: This method returns *true* if it matches empty